- Plug-and-play 6-axis robot arm

 - Press start in the app to begin running the arm and recording!

-What happens if the GlamBot arm is bumped out of place?
+What happens if the arm is bumped out of place?

-The OrcaVue GlamBot is designed to work with a GoPro 12 (and the GoPro 13 when the apps catch up).
+The OrcaVue Glambot is designed to work with a GoPro 12 (and the GoPro 13 when the apps catch up).
 While this may seem surprising, GoPros with the right settings and lots of light can produce fabulous 4K footage at 120 fps.
-Owners of our GlamBots will find instructions for these settings included as part of the user interface.
+Instructions for these settings are included as part of the user interface.

 Why doesn’t it work with mirrorless/DSLR cameras?

-Mirrorless cameras and DSLRs struggle to maintain focus at the rate the Glambot arm travels.
-Counteracting this would require adding a motorized focus puller, which would then turn everything into an elaborate science project, exactly the opposite of what we were working towards.
+Mirrorless cameras and DSLRs struggle to maintain focus at the rate the OrcaVue Glambot arm travels.
+Counteracting this would require adding a motorized focus puller, which would then turn everything into an elaborate science project–exactly the opposite of what we were working towards.
 We think that you will find the the 4K 120fps quality surprisingly good.

-What should photo booth operators charge for GlamBot activation services?
+What should photo booth operators charge for activation services?

 Different regional markets will have fluctuating demand and supply.
 Therefore, you’ll need to test the pricing in your market to find the optimum level.
 We’d recommend experimenting with $2-5,000 per day for private events and $3-8,000 per day for corporate events.